 Sample Daily & Weekly Homeschool Schedules

-The following are three example daily homeschool schedules that we have personally used for our homeschool day.
+The following are three daily homeschool schedule examples that we have personally used for our homeschool day.
 The first schedule is an all-at-home schedule that we used for grades 2-5, the second schedule is also for grades 2-5 and incorporates additional in-person classroom enrichment classes, and the third is a sample homeschool kindergarten schedule.

 All-at-Home Homeschool Schedule

 I’ll break this one down a little bit further for you so that you can see what each one of those time blocks entails and how they help our day run smoothly!